togglz/togglz/kotlin/README.md

-Kotlin wrapper for togglz library.
+# Kotlin wrapper for togglz library.

-It's not possible to use the `Feature`-Interface for enum features as in Java, because it's `name`-method clashes with the buildin `name`-method of the enum class.
+In Kotlin it's not possible to use the `Feature`-Interface for enum features as in Java, because its `name`-method clashes with the builtin `name`-method of the enum class.

 Therefore this wrapper uses a plain enum without implementing `Feature` and provides a `FeatureProvider` to wrap it into a Feature.

 # Usage (with spring)

-Import Dependency:
+Import dependency:

 `implementation("org.togglz:kotlin:2.7.0-SNAPSHOT")`

-Create an enum for your feature togglz but don't extend the Togglz-Feature interface:
+Create an enum for your feature toggles but don't extend the Togglz-Feature interface:

 ```
  enum class KotlinTestFeatures {